solo-io/gloo-docs/gloo/docs/dev/writing-upstream-plugins.md

 We need to:

 * Poll the GCE API
-* Retrieve the list of instances and instance groups
+* Retrieve the list of instances
-* Correlate those addresses with the user's GCE Upstreams
+* Correlate those addresses with the user's GCE Upstreams by their labels
 * Compose a list of Endpoints and send them on a channel to Gloo
 * Repeat this at some interval to keep endpoints updated